RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

    If you already have :tt:`.ssh/config` file, simply add the content to it.

    .. note:: Each time you start a new :tt:`vscode-ssh.sh` job, the Port number *may change*.
 This happens because the
-      the :tt:vscode-sshd.sh` looks for the first available network port within a pre-defined range on the specific compute node assigned to your job.
+      the :tt:`vscode-sshd.sh` looks for the first available network port within a pre-defined range on the specific compute node assigned to your job.
 Since that choice is dynamic, it can change for each new :tt:`vscode-sshd.sh job`.
       Simply edit your local :tt:`.ssh/config` to update the port to the port of your *currently-running* vscode job that you started in Step 3.